ScD in Rehabilitation Sciences

 The ScD program is designed for students to begin study in the fall semester.
 Applicants who wish to begin their program of study in January will be considered on an individual basis.

 Application review for fall admission begins in mid-January.
-Applicants desiring consideration for financial aid should apply by January 15.
+Applicants desiring consideration for financial aid and assistantships should complete the application process with all supporting documents by February 1.